 The Dead Sea Mud will detoxify the facial skin and nourish it with incredibly pure and rich ancient minerals.

 My daughter and I had a pamper night and the Dead Sea face mask was amazing.
 My face felt baby soft afterwards and it was easy to use.

 Applying Dead Sea Mud anywhere on the body is a doddle.
 If you intend to cover a large area of the body we recommend spooning the required amount of Dead Sea Mud out of the container prior to use.

 Using Dead Sea Mud as a Face Mask also couldn’t be easier.
-Just apply the mud by dabbing two fingers (your fore finger and middlle finger), into the pot of mud and then smearing it gently on the face avoiding eyes, lips and hair, as in the picture above.
+Just apply the mud by dabbing two fingers, (your index and middle finger), into the pot of mud and then smearing it gently on the face avoiding eyes, lips and hair.